Laurel Hill, Florida: History

-The area which is now Laurel Hill was one of the first post-American annexation, English-speaking settlements in Florida.
-There had been settlements by English-speaking loyalists in Florida during the American Revolution.
-Settlers were documented establishing a community, originally known as "Almirante", soon after Florida's acquisition by the United States in 1821.
+The area which is now Laurel Hill was one of the first post-American annexation of West Florida (specifically Spanish West Florida), English-speaking settlements in Florida.
+There had been settlements by English-speaking loyalists in during the American Revolution.
+Settlers were documented establishing a community, originally known as Almirante (which means "admiral" in Spanish), soon after Florida's acquisition of the Spanish Florida by the United States in 1821, becoming the Florida Territory.
+The Almirante community proceeded to open its own post office on January 31, 1827.

-In the 1880s, railroad access to north-west Florida opened up a booming lumber industry, with the Yellow River Railroad reaching the Almirante (Laurel Hill) area by 1892.
+In the 1880s, railroad access to the Florida Panhandle in Northwest Florida opened up a booming lumber industry, with the Yellow River Railroad reaching the Almirante (Laurel Hill) area by 1892.
 In 1895, Almirante, then just a small logging and farming community, was platted and renamed Laurel Hill, the name purportedly inspired by a large laurel tree which grew in the center of the community.
-Growing rapidly, the community was officially incorporated as the "City of Laurel Hill" by the Florida Legislature in 1905.
+Growing rapidly, the community was officially incorporated as the City of Laurel Hill by the Florida Legislature in 1905.

 Although in 1915, Laurel Hill was the largest community in newly created Okaloosa County, the town lost out becoming Okaloosa's county seat to the more centrally located town of Crestview.
 Laurel Hill's economic fortunes went into a decline after World War I, a waning intensified by the Florida land speculation collapse of the 1920s, which resulted in the closing of Laurel Hill's only bank.
 In order to install infrastructure improvements and to re-stimulate the community, Laurel Hill was officially reincorporated as a municipality on June 2, 1953.

 Once served by the Louisville & Nashville Railroad, which purchased the Yellow River Railroad in 1906, the line was abandoned and lifted in the 1980s.

 First held in 1992, the Laurel Hill Hobo Festival is an annual event scheduled for the first Saturday in October.

 Historic churches in the city include South Ebenezer Baptist Church, Ebenezer Baptist Church, Laurel Hill Presbyterian Church, Laurel Hill First Baptist Church, and Mount Zion Baptist Church.

 Geography

-The approximate coordinates for the City of Laurel Hill is located at (30.965369, –86.459149).

 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, all land.
 It is the northernmost incorporated city in the state of Florida.